 Remove Oil Stains From Clothes: Step 2

-After air drying, the stain was gone!
+After air drying, I was successful in removing oil stains from clothes!
 My shirt was good as new and you never would have known it had a stain.

 Note: I used this stain fighter on a cotton shirt.
 The wash instructions for my shirt were to wash in cold or hot water, so I knew that hot water would not damage my fabric.

 If your stained article of clothing is not machine washable or cannot be washed in hot water, this method might not work for you.
 It also could damage fabrics if they are hand wash or dry clean only.
 Make sure you test the oxygen bleach on a small part of your fabric to see how it reacts.